Cohomology jump loci and absolute sets for singular varieties: Absolute sets for normal varieties

-(2) Let $U(1):=\{z\in \C: |z| = 1\}$.
-Assume that $X$ is projective.
-Then $S$ is invariant under the $U(1)$-action deduced from the $U(1)$-action on the Dolbeault moduli space $\bM_{Dol}(\widetilde{X},n)$. \end{prop} \begin{rem} (1) The second point in the above proposition is related to a question in \cite[Remark 7.4.2]{BW20} that asks if an absolute $\Qbar$-constructible set in $\bM_B(Y,n)$ (for $Y$ smooth projective) is invariant under the action of $\C^\times$.
-This is still open.
+\begin{rem} (1) The second point in the above proposition is related to a question in \cite[Remark 7.4.2]{BW20} that asks if an absolute $\Qbar$-constructible set in $\bM_{\B}(Y,n)$ (for $Y$ smooth projective) is invariant under the action of $\C^\times$ deduced from the Simpson correspondence.
+The question is still open.

-(2) The $U(1)$-invariance of $i(\bM_B(X,n))$ implies, by the same arguments of \cite[\S 4]{S92}, that fundamental groups of normal projective varieties cannot be isomorphic to rigid lattices in reductive groups that are not of Hodge type.
-Indeed, with the above notations, the map $\bM_B(X,n)\to \bM_B(\widetilde{X},n)$ is a closed embedding hence an isolated point of $\bM_B(X,n)$ will remain isolated in $i(\bM_B(X,n))\subset M_B(\widetilde{X},n)$.
+(2) The $U(1)$-invariance of $i(\bM_{\B}(X,n)(\C))$ implies, by the same arguments of \cite[\S 4]{S92}, that fundamental groups of normal projective varieties cannot be isomorphic to rigid lattices in reductive groups that are not of Hodge type.
+Indeed, with the above notations, the map $\bM_{\B}(X,n)\to \bM_{\B}(\widetilde{X},n)$ is a closed embedding hence an isolated point of $\bM_{\B}(X,n)^\an$ will remain isolated in $i(\bM_{\B}(X,n)^\an)\subset \bM_{\B}(\widetilde{X},n)^\an$.
 Therefore it must be $U(1)$-invariant.
 The fact that fundamental groups of normal varieties should obey the same restrictions coming from the theory of harmonic maps is noticed at the end of \cite[Ch.
 1, Section 2.3]{ABCKT}. \end{rem}